 David was a teacher of life, giving us all lessons even when we (and he) didn’t know it at the time.

-For me, David always made me feel like I was doing something “big and important” in life and often told me how proud he was of me.
-I would not be who I am without him and his support.
+For me, David always made me feel like I was doing something “big and important” in life with his encouragement and support.
+I would not be who I am without David.
 Cancer is a thief, but the ticking of that awful clock did move us to express what was in our hearts more openly.
 While I cherish every single one of those “love ya’s,” I still wish I told him more how proud I am of him – and how proud I am to be his little sister.

 David and his journey taught me how important it is to enjoy the sweet, simple moments.
-Looking back it all, it seems, to really live, you have to grab life by the wheel, give it some gas, and drive ahead with all your might, to enjoy the ride – even when it feels like you can’t quite reach the pedals.
+Looking back, it seems, to really live and enjoy the ride, you have to grab life by the wheel, punch the gas, and drive ahead with all your might – even when it feels like you can’t quite reach the pedals.

-David and me a winter or two before my driving lesson.
+David and me the winter before my first driving lesson.

 Leave a comment